Why I Decided to Quit Drinking

 As Christians, to recover from legalism or alcoholism we have to begin to separate our identity from our actions and attitudes.
 They are not the same!
 Whether you are addicted to food, men, women, porn, drugs, religion, video games, money, work, people-pleasing, physical fitness, hoarding, or ______________ (fill in the blank)–that addiction does not define you!
 Your Creator does!

 Do you not know who you are, believer?
 You are a child of God!
 You are not addicted!
 You are not addicted!
-Your flesh might be, but as you walk by the Spirit of God in you–who is combined with your perfect spirit–your flesh will take a back seat!
+The flesh might be, but as you walk by the Spirit of God in you–who is combined with your perfect spirit–the flesh will take a back seat!
 You are not of the flesh any longer!
 You’ve been reborn of God and the flesh is just a shell!
 Your spirit is clean and sober!
 Please begin to understand who you are, and then be yourself!
 (See Galatians 5:16-25, 1 Corinthians 6:11, Romans 8:9, John 1:12, 1 John 3:1).

 SO!
 Let me answer the question that is the title of this devotional, “Why I decided to Quit Drinking.”
 That answer is easy: Because I love God and I wasn’t made to keep getting drunk all the time as His child.
 My spirit, me, I’m not addicted to anything.